Gerolupo12/Gerolupo12/README.md

 </a>

-👨‍💻 &nbsp;I am Frontend Developer.\
+👨‍💻 &nbsp;
 <br/>
 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 <br/>
-✍️ &nbsp;In my free time, I create the Websites.\
+✍️ &nbsp;In my free time, I learning new languages.
 <br/>
 ✉️ &nbsp;You can shoot me an email at ramallogeronimo00@gmail.com!
 I'll try to respond as soon as I can.\
 <br/>